RadiantSundog/seedling/journals/kyrstin-jones.md

 what happens format.
 I also started the update routers for plants and tasks.
 I also started the last part of backend authentication.

+## July 13, 2023
+Today, I worked on:
+-all queries
+-all router
+-model.py

+I updated queries functions to be more concise.
+I added all models to model.py
+I added commented out code for auth to be checked later.